Two-dimensional categorified Hall algebras: Introduction

 We refer to the compendium \cite{Porta_Sala_Shapes} for the precise definition of these derived stacks.
 However, let us say straight away that their usefulness lies in the fact that coherent sheaves on $X_\B$ (resp.\ $X_\dR$, $X_\Dol$) canonically coincide with local systems (resp.\ flat vector bundles, Higgs sheaves) on $X$.
 Using these shapes, we can easily make sense of the derived enhancements

 of the classical stacks of local systems, flat vector bundles and Higgs sheaves on $X$, respectively.

-The construction of the convolution diagram (and of the $2$-Segal object) carries on in this setting without any additional difficulty.
+The construction of the convolution diagram (and of the $2$-Segal object) can be carried out on in this setting without any additional difficulty.
 The key computation of the tor-amplitude of the map $p$ in this context is discussed in \S\ref{ss:ext-shapes}.
 Every case has to be analyzed on its own, because the proof relies on specific features of the type of sheaves that are considered.
 From here, the same method discussed for surfaces yields:

 \begin{theorem}[see Theorem \ref{thm:coh_algebra_in_correspondence}] Let $X$ be a smooth projective complex curve.
 The convolution diagram induces an $\mathbb E_1$-monoidal structure on the stable $\infty$-categories